FPGA-Computer/LED-Clock/README.md

 Mine has been calibrated to within +/- 1 sec/month
 (room temperature is regulated by heaters.)

+Common cathode/

+efficient new 7 seg display with common cathode ~20mA

+Common anode display/

+old Alarm clock with recycled vintage large display from cable converter + 2 small displays. ~50mA NPN anode drivers is needed.
+Smaller display is more efficient, so I adjust their duty cycle in firmware.

+Under those 2 directories:

 Hardware/ - Eagle CAD schematic, PCB

 Firmware/ - STM8S003 firmware source code